Daniel8757/2020-HTN-Backend-Challenge/readme.md

 ## How to Run

-Once you download the file, activate the virtual enviroment and create the database by running:
+Once you download the file, create the database by running:
 ```
 pip3 create-database.py
 ```